Buying a property - the process

 - Redirection of post

-your solicitor to the seller's solicitor.
-Once the property has been vacated and the seller's solicitor confirms that the money has been received, completion can take place.
+Once the property has been vacated and the seller's solicitor confirms that the remaining monies have been received, completion can take place.
+This is normally around lunchtime but can be delayed by a few hours.